97114007/utslostandfound/README.md

 # UTSlostandfound
 UTS Lost And Found Application

-To access the application please access the following link: https://utslf.herokuapp.com/
+To access the application please enter the following link in your browser: https://utslf.herokuapp.com/

 To log into the application, please use the following credentials: